DEFRA/ffc-jenkins-pipeline-library/README.md

 Takes two parameters of the versions to compare, typically master version and branch version.

-The function returns `true` if both versions are valid semvers, and the second version is higher than the first.
+The function returns `true` if both versions are valid SemVers, and the second version is higher than the first.

 The function returns `false` if either version is invalid, or the second version is not higher than the first.